 - Subject specialist Student Support Assistants who work with students in class, during 1-2-1 sessions and in small groups.

-- A Specialist Assessor (who assesses students for access arrangements and ensures that the support they qualify for is put in place).
+- An Exam Access Arrangements (EAA) Co-ordinator (who assesses students for access arrangements and ensures that the support they qualify for is put in place).

 - A specialist teacher for those students for whom English is an additional language.